M Idioms

 make overtures to (someone)

-- approach someone in a friendly way to begin talking about something or dealing with something, make a formal proposal or offer
+- to approach someone in a friendly way in order to talk about something or deal with something, to make a formal proposal or offer

-The woman made overtures to her friend to try and solve some of their recent problems.
+The woman made overtures to her friend to try and solve their recent problems.

 make peace with (someone)